 - Up and down emotions such as meltdowns one minute and then feeling scared the next

 You may notice certain behaviours such as:

 Behavioural Symptoms of Anxiety

 - Marked avoidance of certain situations they used to do ( people, school, places, and animals) may start impacting their daily lives.

 - In younger children, you may notice extreme aggression or meltdowns directed or distress and extreme crying before a situation.

 - Not wanting to go to bed or sleep alone.
 Nighttime fears, waking in the night, and lots of nightmares.

-- Safety behaviours, children develop routines that they need to do to feel safe and keep their Anxiety at bay.
-Other safety behaviours are seeking constant reassurance from you.
-Please note safety behaviours offer temporary relief and sometimes maintain the Anxiety.
+- Safety behaviours children develop routines that they need to do to feel safe and keep their anxiety at bay.
+Other safety behaviours seek constant reassurance from you.
+Please note that safety behaviours offer temporary relief and sometimes maintain anxiety.